antukbala/WeatherAppT1/README.md

 # WeatherAppT1
 Android App for Weather update of searched location.

-Search by location to get current temperature, humidity of that location.
+Search by location name to get current temperature, humidity of that location.

 Used api.openweathermap.org API for getting weather data.
 Used RequestQueue of Volley library for HTTP request and collected JsonObjectRequest.
 After that extracted the city name, country name, temperature and humidity.
 Also converted the temperature from kelvin to centigrade.